whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

-Tags can be given a documentation with the command line option :option:`--tagdoc`, which takes an argument in the format `tag:doc`. `tag` is the name of the tag to assign the documentation to, and it can also be a `simple pattern`_ matching multiple tags. `doc` is the assigned documentation.
-Underscores in the documentation are automatically converted to spaces and it can also contain `HTML formatting`_.
+Tags can be given a documentation with the command line option :option:`--tagdoc`, which takes an argument in the format `tag:doc`. `tag` is the name of the tag to assign the documentation to, and it can also be a :ref:`simple pattern` matching multiple tags. `doc` is the assigned documentation.
+Underscores in the documentation are automatically converted to spaces and it can also contain :ref:`HTML formatting`.

 The given documentation is shown with matching tags in the :name:`Test Details by Tag` table, and as a tool tip for these tags in the